hshmatsahak/Shopify-Internship-Challenge/README.md

 4. `npm start` to run server

 ## Functionality
-Backend for secure photo storage for users\
+Backend for secure photo storage by users
 Users can:\
 - Upload photos one at a time
 - Delete photos one at a time